yingweiwo

 Additional Infomation

-THIOSEMICARBAZIDE is a white crystalline powder and is odorless.
-This material is used as a reagent for ketones and certain metals, for photography and as a rodenticide.
-It is also effective for control of bacterial leaf blight of rice.
-Not a registered pesticide in the U.S. It is a chemical intermediate for herbicides and a reagent for detection of metals.
+Thioaminourea is a white crystalline powder, odorless.
+It is used as a reagent for ketones and certain metals, a photographic reagent, and a rodenticide.
+It is also effective against bacterial leaf blight in rice.
+In the United States, it is not a registered pesticide.
+It is a chemical intermediate for herbicides and a metal detection reagent.
 (EPA, 1998)

 Mechanism of Action